 Finance costs consist primarily of interest costs on bank loans net of capitalized borrowing costs.
-We capitalize a portion of our costs of borrowings to "Properties under development" or to "Assets under construction" under "Property, plant and equipment" or to "Investment property under construction" under "Investment Properties" on our consolidated statements of financial position (depending on whether the relevant project is being developed as for sale or for investment purposes) to the extent that such costs are directly attributable to the construction of a project.
+We capitalize a portion of our costs of borrowings to "properties under development" or to "assets under construction" under "property, plant and equipment" or to "investment property under construction" under "investment properties" on our consolidated statements of financial position (depending on whether the relevant project is being developed as for sale or for investment purposes) to the extent that such costs are directly attributable to the construction of a project.
 Finance costs fluctuate from period to period due primarily to fluctuations in our level of outstanding indebtedness and the interest rates on such indebtedness.
 Since the development period for a property development does not necessarily coincide with the repayment period of the relevant loan, not all of the interest costs related to a property development can be capitalized.
 As a result, the period to period fluctuation of our finance costs is also attributable to the amount and timing of capitalization.
 See "- Cost of Sales - Capitalized Borrowing Costs."

-Share of Profit and Loss of an Associate
+Share of Profit and Loss of Associates

-Share of profit and loss of an associate represents our profit or loss after tax that is attributable to our interest in an associate pursuant to the joint venture agreement.
-The associate is Suzhou City Kaiyu Real Estate Development Company Limited.
+Share of profit and loss of associates represents our profit or loss after tax that is attributable to our interest in associates pursuant to the joint venture agreement.
+As of December 31, 2010, our associates were Suzhou City Kaiyu Real Estate Development Company Limited, Garry Limited, Bonserry Investments Limited, Foshan City Xinjun Real Estate Development Co., Ltd., Foshan City Xinhao Real Estate Development Co., Ltd., Foshan City Xinhui Real Estate Development Co., Ltd., Foshan City